GuazzaroniLab/nanopore_ICU_profiling/README.md

 ``Rscript --vanilla ./alignment-parser.R [path] [lib(s)]``

 For this, the `nametable.tsv` file (that relates NCBI accession numbers and species names)  should be located in a directory within the working environment.

+**UPDATE July 21st 2021:** We now provide an example for our downstream analysis in R. Data and code can be found `analysis-example`.
+Please, feel free to contact us at viana.guilherme@usp.br for any questions or suggestions.